Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Sufficient Conditions for Recovery

-\end{lemma} The proof for Lemma \ref{lemma:P(Ei)} follows largely along the proof of Lemma III.1 of \cite{group_testing} for discrete variables and observations.
+and $H_{\frac{1}{1+\rho}}(\bS | \bS \in B)$ is the R\'enyi entropy of order $\frac{1}{1+\rho}$ computed for the distribution $p(\bS | \bS \in B)$.\footnote{We refer the reader to Section \ref{sec:setup} for our notation for conditional entropic quantities.} \end{lemma} The proof for Lemma \ref{lemma:P(Ei)} is similar in nature to the proof of Lemma III.1 of \cite{group_testing} for discrete variables and observations.
+It considers the ML decoder defined in \eqref{eq:ML} where the likelihood terms are averaged over $p(\bS | B)$.
 We note certain differences in the proof and the result, and further extend it to continuous variables and observations in Section \ref{subsec:continuous}.

-The proof of Theorem \ref{thm:main_result} is provided in the Appendix.
-It follows from lower bounding the error exponent using a worst-case analysis for $\bS$ to reduce to a single-letter expression and performing a Taylor series analysis of the lower bound around $\rho = 0$, from which the worst-case mutual information condition is derived.
-This Taylor series analysis is similar to the analysis of the ML decoder in \cite{gallager}.
-While our proof uses a similar methodology to the proof of Theorem III.1 in \cite{group_testing}, there are very important conceptual and technical differences, including \begin{itemize} \item the generalization to discrete alphabets for both $X$ and $Y$ with arbitrary cardinality, \item the generalization to continuous alphabets, \item the handling of latent observation model parameters $\bS$, which complicates the error exponent and mutual information expressions and induces dependence between $(X^{(t)}, Y^{(t)})$ pairs across $t$, \item the second order analysis of the error exponent for scaling models. \end{itemize}

-All of the above are necessary for the analysis of general sparse signal processing problems and represent a significant technical contribution.
-In contrast, the group testing model considered in \cite{group_testing} can be viewed as a special case, which enabled the use of simpler analysis.

-It is also important to highlight the main difference between the analysis of the error probability for the problem considered herein and the channel coding problem.
-In contrast to channel coding, the codewords of a candidate set and the true set are not independent since the two sets could be overlapping.
-To overcome this difficulty, we separate the error events $E_i$, $i = 1,\ldots, K$, of misidentifying the true set in $i$ items.
-Then, for every $i$ we fix the $K-i$ correctly identified elements of the true set and average over the set of possible codeword realizations for every candidate set with $i$ differing elements.